lmondada/dphil-thesis/content/03_compiler/_index.md

 representation IR we propose here is based on joint work @Hugr, as well as [ongoing development](https://github.com/CQCL/hugr).

-{{< reflink "upper" "sec:gts-sota" >}} starts with a review of previous related work at the intersection of graph transformation software and quantum program optimisation.
-We then discuss in {{< reflink "sec-compgraphs" >}} a fundamental difference between classical computation graphs and the requirements of quantum computation.
-This motivates a new graph-based IR tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph rewriting semantics ({{< reflink "sec:rewrite-def" >}}).
-The main difficulty here is in ensuring that rewrites cannot create invalid graphs.
-We conclude in
-{{< reflink "sec-gts-def" >}} by proposing definitions for transformation systems on the IR and discuss how they compare to the double pushout (DPO) construction.

 {{% hint "info" %}}

 The words graph _rewrite_ and graph _transformation_ are often used